 The HACU Advocacy Center was created to increase awareness among policymakers about the impact of Hispanic-Serving Institutions* (HSIs), and the need for increased federal investments in these institutions in order to keep pace with the changing demographics in our communities.

 HSIs are at the forefront of efforts to increase educational access and success for the nation’s Hispanic citizens.
-Based on U.S. Department of Education’s most recent IPEDS data, there are 492 Hispanic-Serving Institutions in 21 states and Puerto Rico.
+Based on U.S. Department of Education’s most recent IPEDS data, there are 523 Hispanic-Serving Institutions in 25 states, District of Columbia, and Puerto Rico.
 And, driven by demographic trends, the number of HSIs is rapidly growing.

 HACU's Advocacy Center will focus on the following key issues: